numpy/numpy/doc/source/reference/c-api.generalized-ufuncs.rst

 cannot be determined from a passed in input or output array, an error will be raised.

-Note: Prior to Numpy 1.10.0, less strict checks were in place: missing core dimensions were created by prepending 1's to the shape as necessary, core dimensions with the same label were broadcast together, and undetermined dimensions were created with size 1.
+Note: Prior to NumPy 1.10.0, less strict checks were in place: missing core dimensions were created by prepending 1's to the shape as necessary, core dimensions with the same label were broadcast together, and undetermined dimensions were created with size 1.